nautilor/reactjs_snippets/README.md

     create-react-app template

 After you created the React app just copy all the file from a folder and in your `App.js` include and render the `Parent` controller then start it with `npm start`

+>Note that some snippets may require additional dependecies
+>Always look inside Parent.js to know which one you need